The Voice of Germany season 7

 The Voice of Germany is a German reality talent show to find new singing talent.
 The seventh season premiered on October 19, 2017 on ProSieben and Sat.1.
 Based on the reality singing competition The Voice of Holland, the series was created by Dutch television producer John de Mol.
 It is part of an international series.
 Haber, Catterfeld and Michi & Smudo as coaches of the previous season would return, while Mark Forster joined as a new coach on the show, replacing Andreas Bourani.
 Schölermann and Gercke as hosts of the previous season would return.

+Natia Todua was announced as the winner of The Voice of Germany, marking Samu Haber's first win as a coach.

 Coaches and Hosts

 It was announced that Andreas Bourani would not be returning as a coach.
 Mark Forster was announced to take his place, following his success on The Voice Kids.
 Samu Haber, Yvonne Catterfield and Michi & Smudo all returned as coaches.